 These prebiotic fibers work together to promote a wider swath of beneficial flora in the gut.
 I like to wait until I've promoted more balance in the microbiome prior to adding Biotagen so that it is better tolerated.

 4.)
 Rotate and Try Others!
-(Above formulations & Purify Fiber Drink from Enzymedica)
+(Above formulations & others such as Purify Fiber Drink from Enzymedica)

 Long-Term: Daily Wellness Intake of Probiotics and Prebiotics